Tokyo Games - Archery star Sarah Bettles has Olympic medal in sights after break reignites passion

 Archery

-Precocious Pitman hoping to give archery rivals an education in accuracy on Olympic debut
+Pitman aims to give archery rivals an education in accuracy on Olympic debut

 "I still feel like I'm really new to the sport," said the 28-year-old, one of over 1,100 National Lottery-funded elite athletes on UK Sport's World Class Programme.